Funding for the research and preparation of the case studies, and the Case Development Program and Forums, is provided by Amgen Inc.

-Alan M. Trager is the Founder and Director of the PPP Initiative Ltd., where he leads an institutional collaborative effort using public-private partnerships to address healthcare and environmental issues in Asia.
+Alan M. Trager is the Founder and President of the PPP Initiative Ltd., where he leads an institutional, collaborative effort to address healthcare issues—primarily in Asia—using public-private partnerships.

-He led or co-led PPP symposiums, executive programs and workshops for Harvard, LAD, or SAIS in Beijing, Singapore, Delhi, Mexico City, Cape Town, Nairobi, Tbilisi, Saudi Arabia, Lesotho, and Washington including for clients of Johns Hopkins Medicine International and the World Bank/IFC.
-He regularly teaches Chinese leaders at the ministerial, provincial, and district levels through the Tsinghua University School of Public Policy and Management and CELAP (Chinese Executive Leadership Academy Pudong, one of five major national public executive training designations).
-In the private sector, Trager founded and chaired AMT Capital Management, a private investment firm.
+In the private sector, Professor Trager founded and chaired AMT Capital Management, a private investment firm.
 He also created and managed ventures for Morgan Stanley, where he was a managing director.
 Prior to joining Morgan Stanley, he was manager of planning for Pfizer Pharmaceuticals.

 Early in his career, he was a VISTA Volunteer in Texas and worked for mayors in New York City, New Haven and Boston.
 Trager holds an MPA from the Harvard Kennedy School.

 Yuqian Zhang is a Research Assistant for the PPP Initiative Ltd..
-He is a Master’s student in the Johns Hopkins SAIS-Tsinghua Dual Degree Program, concentrating on Energy, Resources and Environment and International Economics.
+He recently graduated from Johns Hopkins SAIS-Tsinghua Dual Degree Masters Program, concentrating on Energy, Resources and Environment and International Economics.
 Yuqian has extensive interests in global health and healthcare in China.
 He has completed multiple global health internships at think tanks, academic institutions, and consulting firms.

 Ray Zeng, RA, China